HathorNetwork/rfcs/text/0000-merged-mining-with-bitcoin.md

 [future-possibilities]: #future-possibilities

-Doing merged mining with Litecoin is a possibility that is not far in the future, it mostly depends on accepting more than one hash algorithm.
+Doing merged mining with Litecoin is a possibility that is not far in the future, it mostly depends on how to handle more than one hashing algorithm.

 We may want to support simultaneous merged mining with more than one blockchain.
 For example, simultaneously merged mining on Bitcoin Core and Bitcoin Cash.